sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 ## what is cowsay in ansible?
 In Ansible, "cowsay" is a playful and optional feature that adds a touch of humor to playbook output.
 When enabled, Ansible's "cowsay" module replaces the standard output with a speech bubble containing a message from a character resembling a cow.
 This feature doesn't impact the functionality of Ansible but is a fun and lighthearted way to inject personality into the otherwise serious task of running playbooks.
 While not essential for practical use, "cowsay" can be activated using the `cowsay` configuration option in the ansible.cfg file or as a command-line flag, providing users with a whimsical and customizable experience during playbook execution.

+## How to continue ansible playbook tasks even if some of its tasks are fails?
+we use "ignore_errors" keyword to continue destipe the failure